We all know the obvious things that hurt your credit score.

 A collection account, a late payment, and credit inquiries.

-But there are things that can hurt your credit score that you many people do not know about.
+But some things can hurt your credit score that you many people do not know about.

 RATE SEARCH: Check Current Mortgage Rates